 Is a self-guided walking tour better than guided walking tours?
 Like everything else, a self-guided tour has its own limitation.
 For one, you need to be good at navigation.
 Despite a good well-marked map, many people are uncomfortable in using one.
 Also, for people visiting from quiet places, a buzzing Indian bazaar is a “sensory” attack.
 There’s so much noise, a variety of smell, over-crowded streets, and lastly, too many things happening all at once.
 This can be an overwhelming experience for some.

-Some people prefer a guide which will allow them to relax and just soak in the atmosphere rather than worry about navigation and traffic.
+This is a reason why some people prefer a walk leader which will allow them to relax and just soak in the atmosphere rather than worry about navigation and traffic.
 An added bonus-the navigator also acts as a translator.
 For others. exploration is an adventure.
 They enjoy getting lost and finding something new which was not mentioned in their guide.
 Read more about a Guided Heritage walk in Jaipur.

 Many people miss the conversation and exchange of ideas that come with a guided tour.
 It is likely that travelers will have many questions and self-guided walks have no opportunity for answers.
 Jaipur markets are buzzing and a self-guided walk is not a complete answer for the inquisitive ones.